-We walked back out to Dinkins Road and stared at the ominous looking gate across the road, two hundred yards away.
+We walked back out to Dinkins Road and stared at the ominous-looking gate, two hundred yards away.
 Jeb’s curiosity was bubbling over.
-I couldn’t decide if he was anxious to meet Uncle Bob or whether he was just intrigued by that gate.
-On the other side was Okefenokee.

 “Hey Jeb!
 See that gate?”

 “Yeah, Kid.
-That’s the swamp, am I right?
+That’s the swamp, right?
 They really don’t want anyone in there, do they?”

 “Too true.
 There’s an official entrance for tourists about ten miles south of here, so the Feds have put a big lock and chain on this gate.
-But I know at least a couple o’ other ways in, if yer cagey.
+But I know at least a couple of other ways in, if you’re cagey.
 If you like, in a couple of days, I’ll show you.”

 “Yeah, I’d really like to do that.”

-I said, “Well, you know, that’s a good question.
-Just who is Uncle Bob?
+“Well, you know, that’s a good question.
+Who is Uncle Bob?
 He ain’t no real uncle of anybody livin’ ‘round here, but everybody calls him ‘Uncle Bob’.
 Nobody knows where he comes from, and no-one seems willin’ to ask.
 He’s been here all my life and I sometimes get the feelin’ he’s been here since the Seminoles left, couple of hundred years ago.
 That’s silly of course.
 He’s big, old and gruff, and you gotta talk nice to him or he’ll...well, I don’t know what he’ll do.
-He’s friendly ‘nuff with me but when I was young, I used to be real scared of ‘im.
+He’s friendly enough with me but when I was young, I used to be real scared of him.

-“He and Pappy are good friends and they often go off and do things together – I ain’t sure what.
-Sometimes, in the dead of night when I’m in bed, I hear the flatbed start up.
+“He and Pappy are good friends and they often go off and do things together.
+Sometimes, in the dead of night, I hear the flatbed start up.
 A minute later the lights come on at Uncle Bob’s, but soon the truck leaves there too.
 When I get up, they’re always back at Uncle Bob’s again.
-I can’t see the truck ‘cause Pappy parks it on the other side of Uncle Bob’s house; prob’ly thinks he’s hidin’ it.
-I know they’re there ‘cause all the lights are on – the two of ‘em workin’ like beavers.
 Don’t know what they’re doin’ but I’ve got my suspicions.”

 “What do you mean?”